saylordotorg/course_hist221/Unit03.md

+---
+layout: default
+title: "HIST221: Colonial Latin and South America"
+course_description: "A detailed introduction to the history of Latin and South America from the European discovery to the 19th century, with emphasis on indigenous Americans and European colonizers’ interactions and exchanges."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Colonization and Settlement** <span id="3"></span> *As conquistadors gradually established Spanish military control over the Americas in the 16<sup>th</sup> and early 17<sup>th</sup> centuries,